optray/optray.github.io/index.md

 ---

 # Short Bio
 Hi, I'm Rui.
 I obtained my B.S. degree from East China Normal University in 2019 and a Ph.D. in Mathematics from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, in 2024.
 After completing my doctorate, I joined Renmin University of China as a postdoctoral researcher.
 My main research interests include **physics-driven deep learning** and **interpretable neural networks**.
-During my doctoral studies, I was honored with awards such as the AMSS Special Prize of President Scholarship and the Hua Loo-Keng Scholarship.
 My work has been published in journals and conferences, including IEEE TPAMI, National Science Review, Physics of Fluids, and AAAI.
-Feel free to contact me at <u>rayzhang@ruc.edu.cn</u>.
+If you are interested in my research or would like to explore potential collaboration, please feel free to contact me via <u>rayzhang@ruc.edu.cn</u> (Email) or **optray** (WeChat).

 # Experience
 * 2024.9-Now: Post-Doc Researcher, [Renmin University of China, Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/)